Codehagen/regnskapsloop-crm/README.md

 ## Introduction

-Regnskapsloop is a specialized customer relationship management system designed for accounting professionals.
+Real CRM is a specialized customer relationship management system designed for accounting professionals.
 Built with modern web technologies, it helps accountants manage their client relationships, track leads, handle communications, and streamline their business development processes.

 Our CRM provides essential tools for accounting firms:
 - **Client Management** - Comprehensive client profiles with contact information and business details